 How to fold flat cloth diapers and use prefold cloth diapers

-I’m not experienced with this nappy system myself but again The Nappy Lady is here to help with some instructional videos on how to fold cloth diapers and how to use prefold cloth diapers:
+I’m not experienced with this nappy system myself.
+Again, The Nappy Lady is here to help with some instructional videos on how to fold and use cloth diapers:

 How to wash cloth nappies